Judith Allen Shone became a solo caregiver,

-The second book, "Did You Hide the Cookies?" details stories of stressful, joyful, frustrating, hopeful, angry, desperate, yet loving periods during the later stages of her love’s memory loss and other fatal illnesses.
+The second book, "Did You Hide the Cookies?" details stories of stressful, joyful, frustrating, hopeful, angry, desperate, yet loving periods during the later stages of her love’s memory loss along with his other fatal illnesses.

 Shone graduated with a BA in Art from Colorado State University in 1965.
 Before being a caregiver, this former website designer, writer and art teacher spent over forty-two years in sales, advertising and marketing for exhibit firms and the corporate world in the US and Canada.

 She has two grown children, two grandchildren and currently lives with her love and their little dog in Oakville, Ontario, Canada.